External help available

 Please remember that this is a nationally consistent process and there is regrettably no local autonomy to allow exceptions in the processing and compliance of any aspect of the LEADER Programme.

-The guidance note on the Outline Application stage is there to assist you and the Applicant's Handbook will be available imminently - sufficient information is however provided in the guidance note to support applicants through the outline stages.
+The guidance note on the expression of interest stage is there to assist you and the applicant's handbook will be available imminently - sufficient information is however provided in the guidance note to support applicants through the outline stages.

-The Rural Payments Agency no longer requires applicants to have a Single Business Identifier number (SBI number) at the Outline Application stage but if you wish to apply now or before any invite to the full application stage you can sign in to the Rural Payments service on the GOV.UK website.
+The Rural Payments Agency no longer requires applicants to have a Single Business Identifier number (SBI number) at the expression of interest stage but if you wish to apply now or before any invite to the full application stage you can sign in to the Rural Payments service on the GOV.UK website.

 Rushcliffe has become the latest council to lend directly to small businesses via Funding Circle.
 Funding Circle is an online marketplace to connect established businesses who want to borrow money with investors who want to invest money and get better returns.

 Businesses can be sole traders, limited companies or LLPs